chiefenne/PyAero/docs/meshing.rst

   - Windtunnel mesh (around airfoil)
   - Windtunnel mesh (wake)

 The main mesh block is the one directly attached to the airfoil contour.
-It is constructed by grid lines perpendicular to the airfoil, starting at the points from the splined contour, thus taking exactly that point distribution (see :ref:`spline_refine`).

-The default settings there implement a streching away from the airfoil, so that the thinnest mesh layer is attached at the airfoil and mesh layers are gradually thickened outwards.
+It is constructed by grid lines emerging perpendicular from the airfoil, starting at the points from the splined contour (see :ref:`spline_refine`).
+Another set of lines parallel to the airfoil contour complete the main mesh block.
+The default settings there implement a streching away from the airfoil, so that the thinnest mesh layer is attached at the airfoil and further mesh layers are gradually thickened outwards.